TheSimonella/budget_tracker/README.md

 ## Export / import

 The app can export transactions and other data to CSV or JSON via `/api/export/csv` and `/api/export/json`.
-An Excel import endpoint exists (`/api/import-excel`) as a placeholder – adapt the implementation to match your spreadsheet format if needed.
+Transactions from your bank can be imported using `/api/import-csv` by uploading a CSV file and specifying the `bank` parameter (e.g. `bank1` or `bank2`).
+The legacy Excel import endpoint remains as a placeholder for custom spreadsheets.

 ## Troubleshooting